Trans-Neptunian spectral types: Spectrally prominent carbon oxides (CO_{2}-type)

-Cliff type
+Spectrally prominent organics (organics-type)

-The Cliff-type spectra (32% of the DiSCo sample) are characterized by a steep drop ("cliff") in reflectance shortward of 3 μm, followed by strong absorptions consistent with methanol (CH_{3}OH) and complex organics, including -NH bearing materials.
-They show the reddest spectral slopes in the visible, consistent with abundant irradiated hydrocarbons.
-These surfaces are the most diverse in the sample and group into two sub-classes: Cliff-1 and Cliff-2.
+The spectra of organics-type TNOs (32% of the DiSCo sample) are characterized by a steep drop ("cliff") in reflectance shortward of 3 μm, followed by strong absorptions consistent with methanol (CH_{3}OH) and complex organics, including -NH bearing materials.
+The organics-type TNOs were previously known as "cliff" TNOs.
+They show the reddest spectral slopes in the visible spectrum, consistent with abundant irradiated hydrocarbons.
+These surfaces are the most diverse in the sample and group into two sub-classes: "strong methanol" ("Cliff-1") and "weak methanol" ("Cliff-2").
 The region between 1.2 and 2.6 μm is especially diagnostic.
-Cliff-1 displays multiple absorption bands of CH₃OH and complex organics with -OH, -CH, and -NH groups, as well as CO_{2}, CO, and possibly residual H_{2}O produced by irradiation of methanol and CO_{2}.
-Cliff-2, in contrast, shows fewer ices, lacking absorptions in the 2.2–2.6 μm region but it shows broad absorptions in the longer wavelengths attributed to materials containing nitriles (C-N or C≡N).
-All the cold-classical TNOs are Cliff-2 type.
+The strong methanol organics-type displays multiple absorption bands of CH_{3}OH and complex organics with -OH, -CH, and -NH groups, as well as CO_{2}, CO, and possibly residual H_{2}O produced by irradiation of methanol and CO_{2}.
+The weak methanol organics-type, in contrast, shows fewer ices, lacking absorptions in the 2.2–2.6 μm region but it shows broad absorptions in the longer wavelengths attributed to materials containing nitriles (C-N or C≡N).
+All the cold classical Kuiper belt objects are classified under the weak methanol organics-type.
 These differences suggest formation farther out in the disk, in regions rich in methanol and complex carbon chemistry.
 The existence of such subgroups indicates that spectral diversity among TNOs is not only shaped by later evolutionary processes (irradiation, volatile loss), but also reflects primordial heterogeneities in the outer solar nebula.

 Shallow type

-Additionally, a fourth type was defined when studying the centaur population, the Shallow-type spectra.
-They are characterized by a simple but very weak absorption around 3 μm, resembling the bowl-type but with much shallower depth.
-However, their spectra differ markedly from the median bowl-type TNO spectrum: not only the 3 μm band is shallower, the H_{2}O ice bands at 1.5, 2.0, and 4.5 μm and the 3.10 μm Fresnel peak are weak, and the CO_{2} fundamental band is faint (<10%).
+Additionally, a fourth type was defined when studying the centaur population, the "Shallow-type" spectra.
+They are characterized by a simple but very weak absorption around 3 μm, resembling the H_{2}O-type TNOs but with much shallower depth.
+However, their spectra differ markedly from the median H_{2}O-type TNO spectrum: not only the 3 μm band is shallower, the H_{2}O ice bands at 1.5, 2.0, and 4.5 μm and the 3.1 μm Fresnel peak are weak, and the CO_{2} fundamental band is faint (<10%).
 This class is absent among TNOs, suggesting that it may arise from evolutionary effects linked to thermal processing and the development of a surface dust mantle.
-Remarkably, the spectra of Jupiter Trojans bear strong similarities to the Shallow-type, showing a reddish continuum from 0.9 to 5.4 μm combined with a broad, shallow absorption near 3 μm.
+Remarkably, the spectra of Jupiter trojans bear strong similarities to the Shallow-type, showing a reddish continuum from 0.9 to 5.4 μm combined with a broad, shallow absorption near 3 μm.